 It is important to remember that court-ordered post-divorce maintenance payments are not standard.
 A spouse requesting maintenance must prove legally that they have met the requirements in Chapter 8 of the Texas Family Code.

-There are other factors in the Texas Family Code relating to eligibility for post-divorce maintenance that is not addressed in this brief article.
+There are other factors in the Texas Family Code relating to eligibility for post-divorce maintenance that are not addressed in this brief article.
 This article is for educational purposes only and is not legal advice.

-If you have questions about spousal maintenance in Texas, is available at (817) 809-8199 for consultations to answer your questions in detail.
+If you have questions about spousal maintenance in Texas, our Southlake divorce attorney is available at (817) 809-8199 for consultations to answer your questions in detail.